-After you return home, commit to resting for 24 hours.
+After your thoracic medial branch radiofrequency ablation Gilbert patients should commit to resting for 24 hours.
 This gives you time to notice changes in pain levels.
 You may experience a slight increase in pain as the anesthetic wears off.
 This generally lasts for a few days.
 If necessary, you can relieve this discomfort with over-the-counter, non-steroidal anti-inflammatory drugs, as approved by your doctor.
 If you experience soreness and swelling at the site of the injection, ice packs can help.
 Apply them in a 20-minutes-on, 20-minutes-off pattern until the swelling eases.

 Most people can resume their normal activities on the day following their thoracic medial branch radiofrequency ablation.